tankangliang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a client
+1. User requests to find a client.
-2. TBM shows a list of clients that match user's query
+2. TBM shows a list of clients that match user's query.

     Use case ends.